 Now you’ve got to give it a name.
 It doesn’t matter what the name is; probably something like [YOUR BLOG NAME] Subscribers will work just fine.
 Then you’ll want to choose the email that it comes from by default (your personal email or the email associated with your site, etc.) as well as who it shows up from (your name or your blog name) and just hit save!
 You can also create a little message here that will go out to subscribers once they sign up to remind them where or why they want to receive your emails.

 After you have hit save, it is going to ask you if you have any subscribers or want to add subscribers.
 If you are starting a fresh RSS Campaign, then you probably will not have any subscribers at this time.
-You can, however, manually add them in this section.
-Say you just know your mom or your BFF will want to receive your posts in their inbox.
-You can add their email here and send it their way!
+You can, however, manually add them or upload an exported file in this section.

 Now that you have a list to send your content to, you’re ready to get started.
 You’ll need to login to your MailChimp dashboard and create a new campaign.
-You’ll see a few options to the left, but for what we’re wanting to do, you’ll just choose campaign from the menu and then you’ll want to create a new campaign.
+You’ll see a link at the top for Campaign which you’ll click, and then select the Create Campaign button in the top right of the screen.